| In the

 expected the court to sit the first of July, when they

 hoped for some change.
+In the

 meantime, mother arrived at Quincy, Illinois with her